sajjadGG/FPScala/ReadMe.md

 ## Functional Programming Concepts

 ### Higher-order function
 since functions are values they can be passed into another functions.

+### Recursion as loop
+The way to wite loop without mutating the loop variable is using recursion usually via local definition (e.g. a recursive helper function that is often called go or loop)

+#### Tail call elimination
+A call is said to be in tail position if the caller does nothing other than return the value of the recursive call. to give hint to compile and get and error in case of not being tail call use `@annotation.tailrec`

 ## AHAs